OWASP/owasp-masvs/README.md

 You can find the documents on the [release page](https://github.com/OWASP/owasp-masvs/releases).
 If you want to generate the documents yourself, execute the following steps:

-- The document creation is using a Docker container, so make sure that you have [Docker installed](https://www.docker.com/products/docker-desktop).
+- The document creation uses a Docker container, so make sure that you have [Docker installed](https://www.docker.com/products/docker-desktop).

 - Install `gnu-sed` via brew.
 This will add the command `gsed` which is used to remove the comment from the `\pagebreak` LaTeX command.